 Cognitive Concierge is the second healthcare new venture started by husband and wife entrepreneurs, Omar and Becky Khayum.
 After launching and operating their first startup, MemoryCare Corporation, the pair saw the struggles that individuals and families with cognitive conditions had in navigating complex and difficult life decisions.
 All the while, the traditional fee for service healthcare model was not providing for services and solutions to meet their needs.

 Thus started their journey to build Cognitive Concierge.
 Simply, we believe that the diagnosis of a cognitive condition should be approached with the same level of rigor and care as those with any other chronic condition.
-We aim to make it so by delivering exceptional cognitive advocacy and enrichment programs.
+We aim to make it so by delivering personalized cognitive advocacy and wellness programs.

 Becky is a speech-language pathologist and a nationally recognized leader in providing person-centered care for people living with cognitive conditions.
 Over the past 15 years, she has held leadership positions in rehabilitation centers, assisted living communities, memory care communities and home health environments with a focus on addressing the needs of people living with dementia, stroke and traumatic brain injury.